verrazzano/docs/content/en/docs/setup/register-argocd/register-argocd.md

 ## Overview

-Argo CD integration depends on Rancher setup in a multicluster Verrazzano environment.
+In a multicluster Verrazzano environment, Argo CD integration depends on Rancher being set up.
 If Rancher is enabled, it will be installed before Argo CD.

 ## Refresh the Rancher API token